Incompetent cervix; Weak cervix; Pregnancy - insufficient cervix; Premature labor - insufficient cervix; Preterm labor - insufficient cervix

 If you have any of the risk factors for insufficient cervix:

-- You may have physical exam and ultrasounds more often during your pregnancy.
+- You may have physical exams and ultrasounds more often during your pregnancy.

 An insufficient cervix may cause these symptoms in the 2nd trimester: